 Please label all clothing items, book bags, and lunch boxes with your child's name.
 By doing so, most "lost" items may be returned to their owners promptly.
 It is a student's responsibility to retrieve lost articles.
-Misplaced articles are kept in Founders Hall in the administrative assistants' office.
+Misplaced articles are kept in Founders Hall in the designated "Lost and Found" area.
 After 30 days, any unclaimed items are donated to the Falcon's Nest for resale or donated to local charities.